bhitov/snapconnect/_docs/source_of_truth.md

 - `getCurrentUser()` - **NEW**: Public method to get current authenticated user ID for permission checks
 - `decrementUnreadCount(conversationId, userId)` - **NEW**: Decrements unread count when messages are actually viewed
 - `markMessageAsDelivered(messageId)` - **NEW**: Marks messages as delivered when chat is opened (applies to both text and snaps), decrements unread count
+- `markAllMessagesAsDelivered(conversationId)` - **NEW**: Efficiently marks all unread messages in a conversation as delivered and sets unread count to zero when chat thread is opened
 - `markMessageAsViewed(messageId)` - **UPDATED**: Now only applies to snaps when actually opened and watched, automatically triggers cleanup of viewed snaps
 - `cleanupExpiredMessages()` - **UPDATED**: Now properly deletes snaps after they are viewed (ephemeral behavior) while keeping text messages persistent
 - `sendTextMessage(data)` - Send persistent text message to recipient